kubernetes-sigs/cluster-api/CONTRIBUTING.md

 Alternatively, read some of the docs on other controllers and try to write your own, file and fix any/all issues that come up, including gaps in documentation!

+If you're a more experienced contributor, looking at unassigned issues in the next release milestone is a good way to find work that has been prioritized.
+For example, if the latest minor release is `v1.0`, the next release milestone is `v1.1`.

 ## Versioning

 ### Codebase and Go Modules